 Some say that ceramic kettles add matchless appeal to the kitchen.
 There appears to be much to gain when considering an upgrade to a ceramic electric kettle.
 But are ceramic kettles safe?
-Here I look at what to know about electric ceramic kettle including concerns some have and the pros and cons of using them.
+Here I look at what you need to know most about electric ceramic kettles, including the pros and cons of using them.

 Compared to other options currently on the market, electric ceramic kettles are considered relatively harmless, at least that seems to be what the consumers are reporting.